 | Optimization | Reinforcement | Error Feedback | Trial & Error | Theorize & Falsify |

-As we now know, humans have achieved two quantum leaps in intelligence.
+As we now know, mankind has achieved two quantum leaps in its intelligence:

 The language of mathematics freed us from summarizing knowledge from observations only in empirical form and allowed us to formalize knowledge as theories verifiable or falsifiable through mathematical deduction or experimentation.
-Through hypothesis formulation, logical deduction, and experimental verification or falsification, we can now proactively discover and develop new knowledge that is far beyond what can be learned from the distributions of observed data.6
+Through hypothesis formulation, logical deduction, and experimental verification or falsification, we can now proactively discover and develop new knowledge that is far beyond what can be learned from the distributions of sensed data.
+For example, causal relationships cannot be learned from distributions alone [Pea09].

-As discussed in the introduction (Chapter 1), the 1956 “artificial intelligence” (AI) program aimed precisely to study how to endow machines with scientific intelligence, i.e., high-level functions such as mathematical abstraction, logical inference, and problem solving that are believed to differentiate humans from animals:
+As discussed in the introduction (Chapter 1), the 1956 “artificial intelligence” (AI) program aimed precisely to study how to endow machines with scientific intelligence, i.e., high-level functions such as mathematical abstraction, causal inference, logical deduction, and problem solving that are believed to differentiate humans from animals:

-As we have clarified repeatedly in this book, most technological advances in machine intelligence over the past decade or so, although carried out under the name “AI”, are actually more closely related to having machines imitate low-level forms of intelligence largely shared by both animals and humans, including phylogenetic, ontogenetic, and societal intelligence.
-At these levels, intelligence creates memory or empirical knowledge (from empirical data distributions) and conducts inference that is mostly inductive in nature.
-Principles and methods introduced in this book aim to reveal scientific objectives and computational mechanisms behind intelligence at these levels.
-They provide strong theoretical justification and computational evidence for the claim:
+As we have clarified repeatedly in this book, most technological advances in machine intelligence over the past decade or so, although carried out under the name “AI”, are actually more closely related to having machines realizing learning mechanisms of low-level intelligence largely shared by both animals and humans, including phylogenetic, ontogenetic, and societal intelligence.
+At these levels, intelligence creates information or empirical knowledge (from empirical data distributions) and conducts inference (or prediction) that is mostly inductive (or Bayesian-like) in nature.
+Principles and methods introduced in this book aim to reveal mathematical objectives and computational mechanisms behind intelligence at these levels.
+They provide strong theoretical justification and computational evidence for the following claim:

 Machines can learn empirical knowledge and conduct inductive inference.

-So far, however, no rigorous theoretical or scientific evidence suggests that these mechanisms alone would suffice to achieve the high-level human intelligence that the original AI program truly aimed to understand and wanted for machines to imitate or even surpass.
+So far, however, no rigorous theoretical or scientific evidence suggests that these mechanisms alone would suffice to achieve the high-level human intelligence that the original “artificial intelligence” program truly aimed to understand and wanted for machines to imitate or even surpass.

 Can machines think?

 For a long time, a precise definition of such a test was not deemed necessary since machine capabilities were far below those of humans (or even animals).
-However, given recent technological advances, many models and systems now claim to reach or even surpass human intelligence.
-Therefore, it is high time to develop a scientific and executable definition of the Turing test, i.e., a systematic and rigorous protocol to evaluate and certify the intelligence level of a model or a system that claims to be “intelligent.”
+However, given recent technological advances, many models and systems now claim to have reached or even surpassed human intelligence.
+Therefore, it is high time to develop a scientific and executable definition of the Turing Test, i.e., a systematic and rigorous protocol to evaluate and certify the intelligence level of a model or a system that claims to be “intelligent.”

-As Turing argued in his original paper, it is rather difficult to define what “thinking” is.
-We may instead start with something more tangible and try to determine whether a system can truly “understand” certain concepts or knowledge.
-For example, how can we rigorously verify whether an intelligent model or system has truly understood an abstract concept such as:
+As Turing argued in his original paper, it is rather difficult to define what “thinking” really means.
+We may instead start with something arguable more tangible and try to determine first whether the system in question can truly “understand” certain abstract concepts or knowledge.
+For example, we may try to verify whether an intelligent model or system has truly understood an abstract concept such as:

 From this book, we know modern generative AI systems primarily rely on Bayesian (hence inductive) inference to produce their answers.
 Can machines also truly grasp mathematical induction or general logical deduction and understand its difference from Bayesian induction?
 How do we verify whether a system truly understands the rules of logical and mathematical deduction and can apply them rigorously?
-Or, again, has it merely memorized a large number of instances of such deductions, such as chain-of-thought data, and learned and exploited their distributional patterns?
-Hence we have an open question:
+Or, again, has it merely extracted and memorized statistics patterns of such deductions from a large number of instances, such as chain-of-thought data, and simply exploited such patterns inductively during inference?
+Hence the following question remains an open one:

 Is there any difference between memorizing and understanding?

-Only by knowing the difference can we possibly attempt to provide a meaningful answer to the question: “Can machines understand?”
+Only by clarifying the difference between these two can we possibly provide a meaningful answer to the question: “Can machines understand?”

 “What I cannot create, I do not understand.”

-Hence, it is high time we develop scientifically sound evaluation methods to determine which of the following categories a system’s intelligent capability belongs to:
+Hence, it is high time we develop scientifically sound evaluation methods to determine which of the following categories a system’s intelligence capability belongs to:

 To evaluate and distinguish these different levels of intelligence, we suggest that there should probably be at least three different tests, as illustrated in Figure 9.3: